Jan Joosten (biblical scholar): Career

 His areas of interest are the Septuagint, Syriac versions of the Bible, a biblical manuscript found at Qumran, and the Diatessaron.
 He is considered one of the most distinguished biblical scholars of his generation.

 Joosten obtained a licentiate in theology in Brussels (1977–81) followed by a Master of Theology (ThM) degree at Princeton Theological Seminary (1981–82).
 He then earned two doctorates, one in Semitic languages at the Hebrew University of Jerusalem (1982–88) and another in theology, again in Brussels (1988–94).
 He received a French habilitation through Strasbourg (1994).

 After these qualifications, Joosten worked as Professor Old Testament at a school of theology in Butare, Rwanda.
 He then served as a pastor for six years in Belgium and worked at the Brussels Faculty for Protestant Theology.
 From 1994 to 2004, he was Professor of Biblical Philology in Strasbourg; from 2004 to 2021, he was Professor of Old Testament in Strasbourg.
 From 2014 to 2020, Joosten held his chair in Oxford.

 He was, until June 2020, also a member of the Society of Biblical Literature.
 Joosten was president of the International Organization for Septuagint and Cognate Studies.
-As of Friday 3 July 2020, Joosten was no longer employed by Oxford University nor was he a trustee of Christ Church College, and he was no longer affiliated in any way with the institution.
+As of 3 July 2020, Joosten was no longer employed by the University of Oxford nor was he a trustee of Christ Church, and he was no longer affiliated in any way with the institution.

 Joosten maintained his position at Strasbourg during his time in Oxford and returned to it once dismissed.
 He retired, after serving his sentence, in 2021.